-The Lucky Specials, released in 2016, was produced by DLA and Quizzical Pictures in association with HHMI Tangled Bank Studios, with support from Wellcome Trust, Howard Hughes Medical Institute (HHMI), and USAID and PEPFAR through Management Sciences for Health (MSH).
-As part of DLA's mass media initiatives to address critical education, health and development issues, the full-length feature film offers a powerful message on tuberculosis cure and prevention, using visual effects and animation to demystify the disease in a practical and memorable way.
+The Lucky Specials, released in 2016, was produced by Impact(Ed), formerly Discovery Learning Alliance, and Quizzical Pictures in association with HHMI Tangled Bank Studios, with support from Wellcome Trust, Howard Hughes Medical Institute, and USAID and PEPFAR through Management Sciences for Health.
+As part of our mass media initiatives to address critical education, health and development issues, the full-length feature film offers a powerful message on tuberculosis cure and prevention, using visual effects and animation to demystify the disease in a practical and memorable way.
 It is now one of the most broadcast films in Africa.

 The Africa Movie Academy Awards (AMAA), a subsidiary of the Africa Film Academy, have nominated the film in the following categories: